The Course of Empire (paintings)

-The Course of Empire is a series of five paintings created by Thomas Cole in the years 1833–1836.
 It is notable in part for reflecting popular American sentiments of the times, when many saw pastoralism as the ideal phase of human civilization, fearing that empire would lead to gluttony and inevitable decay.
 The theme of cycles is one that Cole returned to frequently, such as in his The Voyage of Life series.
 The Course of Empire comprises the following works: The Course of Empire – The Savage State; The Arcadian or Pastoral State; The Consummation of Empire; Destruction; and Desolation.

 All the paintings are oil on canvas, and all are 39.5 inches by 63.5 inches (100 cm by 161 cm) except The Consummation of Empire which is 51″ by 76″ (130 cm by 193 cm).
-All five paintings are currently in the collection of the New York Historical Society.

 Overview

-The series of paintings depicts the growth and fall of an imaginary city, situated on the lower end of a river valley, near its meeting with a bay of the sea.
-The valley is distinctly identifiable in each of the paintings, in part because of an unusual landmark: a large boulder is situated atop a crag overlooking the valley.
-Some critics believe this is meant to contrast the immutability of the earth with the transience of man.
+Though not based on any specific city, the architecture, sculpture and costumes are clearly in the styles of Greco-Roman classical civilization, and the historical arch traced in the series can be loosely compared to the History of Rome.
+Revived styles of classical architecture had become the standard for most major public buildings in the United States, especially Washington DC, enabling the series to be read as a forecast or warning for American civilization.

 A direct source of literary inspiration for The Course of Empire paintings is Lord Byron's Childe Harold's Pilgrimage (1812–18).
 Cole quoted lines from Canto IV in his newspaper advertisements for the series:

 A quote by Bishop Berkeley also can be used to describe the series:

 Cole designed these paintings to be displayed prominently in the picture gallery on the third floor of the mansion of his patron, Luman Reed, at 13 Greenwich Street, New York City.
 The layout was approximately as shown here, according to Cole's installation diagram (adopted to the fireplace).
 The series was acquired by The New-York Historical Society in 1858 as a gift of the New-York Gallery of Fine Arts and remains in their collection today.

 The Course of Empire

-The Savage State, or The Commencement of the Empire
+The Savage State, or The Commencement of Empire

 The first painting, The Savage State, shows the valley from the shore opposite the crag, in the dim light of a dawning stormy day.
 Clouds and mist shroud much of the distant landscape, hinting at the uncertain future.
 A hunter clad in skins hastens through the wilderness, pursuing a fleeing deer; canoes paddle up the river; on the far shore can be seen a clearing with a cluster of tipis around a fire, the nucleus of the city that is to be.
 The visual references are those of Native American life.
 This painting depicts the ideal state of the natural world.
 It is a healthy world, unchanged by humanity.